labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step2.md

     return value
 ```

-This function generates a property with type checking.
-The `@property` decorator creates a getter for the property, and the `@value.setter` decorator creates a setter that checks the type of the value before setting it.
+In this code, the `typedproperty` function is a closure.
+It takes two arguments: `name` and `expected_type`.
+The `@property` decorator is used to create a getter method for the property, which retrieves the value of the private attribute.
+The `@value.setter` decorator creates a setter method that checks if the value being set is of the expected type.
+If not, it raises a `TypeError`.

 2. Now let's create a class that uses these typed properties.
 Create a file named `stock.py` with the following code: